Is Suella Braverman’s call to ‘train up’ Brits to fill labour shortages possible?

 Only 2,493 such visas were granted in 2019, before the Brexit agreement took effect, and the figure soared to almost 35,000 in 2022.

-A Home Office report said grants of temporary worker visas had risen by 72 per cent in the period, adding: “The increase in Temporary Worker visas has been largely driven by the ‘seasonal worker’ visa, which allows a person to do seasonal horticulture work or poultry production work.
+A Home Office report said grants of temporary worker visas had risen by 72 per cent in the period, adding: “The increase in temporary worker visas has been largely driven by the ‘seasonal worker’ visa, which allows a person to do seasonal horticulture work or poultry production work.

 “Visas granted to seasonal workers have risen from 2,493 in 2019 to 34,532, reflecting the increase in this route’s quota from 2,500 in 2019 to 40,000 in 2022.”